mujz/pg-search-sequelize-example/README.md

 # PG Search Sequelize - Example

-Demonstration of how to use the `pg-search-sequelize` library to search a database of films and actors.
+Demonstration of how to use the `pg-search-sequelize` package to search a database of films and actors.

 # Demo